INTERFACING JOURNALS WITH THE GENERAL LEDGER (GL)

 Departments desiring to purchase a new software system may be required to allow vendors to submit a bid in response to a Request for Proposal (RFP) prepared by the department.
 Please contact the Purchasing Department for clarification.

-Preparation of the RFP or development of an in-house system should include consultation with Financial Solutions or General Accounting, who will coordinate with the Information Technology Council (ITC) as appropriate, to ensure all requirements are identified to make the final product successful.
+Preparation of the RFP or development of an in-house system should include consultation with Business Analysis & Support Services or General Accounting, who will coordinate with the Information Technology Council (ITC) as appropriate, to ensure all requirements are identified to make the final product successful.
 The purpose of the ITC is to facilitate the development of the University’s information technology and e-commerce infrastructure, resources, and applications.
 The ITC is a representative body with members from most colleges and administrative departments.

-Involvement of Financial Solutions and/or General Accounting will occur in varying degrees depending on what the proposed system will do and the complexity of the business processes involved.
+Involvement of Business Analysis & Support Services and/or General Accounting will occur in varying degrees depending on what the proposed system will do and the complexity of the business processes involved.
 Departments should carefully consider this as they begin the process of software selection and during the process of planning implementation timelines.
 Other Financial & Business Services’ departments such as Grants & Contracts Accounting, Accounts Payable, Property Accounting, Tax Services, and Income Accounting & Student Loans may be involved as well.

 In addition, University Policy 3-070, Payment Card Acceptance, provides specific requirements for new systems involving credit cards or e-commerce.

 How do I establish a new GL interface?

 If you think a GL interface may be appropriate and beneficial to your department, General Accounting should be contacted to discuss the business reasons pertinent to the request.
 If it is determined that a GL interface is appropriate, both the requesting department and Financial Solution/General Accounting have a few tasks which must be completed.
 Not every business process warrants an interface, but General Accounting will work with departments to determine what options might be available.